ostdotcom/website-docupony/kyc/sdk/docs/python_sdk/create_user.md

 In order to create a user entity, we will have to use `Users` service provided by SDK. `Users` service is only used to create primary user entity that will only strore email address of a user.

-In order to craete a user for KYC, following steps

 ## Input Data